 The Canon Pixma TR8620 takes a top spot as our favorite home office printer, thanks to it's blend of great print quality, productivity minded features like an automatic document feeder and scan/copy/fax capability, not to mention excellent photo printing thanks to a five-ink tank system.

-If you want to print out reams of photos without spending a ton on ink, check out the HP Envy 7855.
+If you want the best home printer to handle reams of photos without spending a ton on ink, check out the HP Envy 7855.
 Looking for a photo printer you can take on the road?
 The Canon Pixma TR150 combines portability with excellent photo print quality.